MAD9145/W2022/docs/modules/research-planning/README.md

 ## Status Meetings

-Every Tuesday between 12pm and 5pm there will be team status meetings.
+Every Tuesday between 8:00 AM and 11:00 AM there will be team status meetings.
 These meetings will be held on ZOOM.
 Each team will have a 30 minute window for their meeting.

-Every Friday between 3pm and 5pm there will be team progress meetings.
+Every Thrusday between 1:00 PM and 4:00 PM there will be team progress meetings.
 These meetings will be held online on ZOOM.

 Some of these meetings will be where you submit deliverables.
 Some will give you an opportunity to ask questions that are specific to your team's project.